alcrene/scityping/README.md

 ```python
 from scityping.pydantic import BaseModel
 ```
-(Don’t worry: this is not a rewrite of `BaseModel`.
-It is just a small wrapper class which adds a hook for our extensible type machinery.)
+This is just a small wrapper class around `pydantic.BaseModel` which adds a hook for our extensible type machinery.

 Example usage: